Playlist

 Transcript

-00:07 Now, as we move through our head to toe assessment, we're going to be looking at color, volume consistency of the patient's skin, surface appearance and even include the nails because believe it or not, that can tell us a lot.
+00:01 Now let's move on to one of the biggest organs of the patient's body, which is our integumentary system.
+Now, as we move through our head to toe assessment, we're going to be looking at color, volume, consistency of the patient's skin, surface appearance, and even include the nails because believe it or not, that can tell us a lot.

-00:24 We need to look at: Are they obese?
-Are they emaciated?
-We need to assess someone's body mass index.
+00:29 We need to assess someone's body mass index.

 00:32 Believe it or not, that can actually give us a lot of information and care planning.

-00:36 Now, it's important to note for example, if they're emaciated?
-This could mean that we've got to have a nutrition consult to assess the patient's needs.
+00:36 Now it's important to note, for example, if they're emaciated, this could mean that we've got to have a nutrition consult to assess the patient's needs.

-00:44 Now, knowing this can help us better plan for our care, and also give appropriate equipment for patient support.
+00:44 Now, knowing this can help us better plan for our care and also give appropriate equipment for patient support.

-00:59 So don't forget, if you see a cyanosis or a bluish color in any of the patient's extremities, this can mean that there's not enough oxygenation to the patient's fingers, their toes, or lips or face, for example.
-And this is an emergency.
+01:05 This could mean that there's not enough oxygenation to the patient's fingers, their toes or lips or face, for example.

-01:14 So next, you may see erythema or a really fancy word, which is an area of redness.
+01:15 So next you may see erythema or a really fancy Word which is an area of redness.
+Now this can happen for a couple of different reasons.

-01:24 This can be from irritation, it can be from injury.
+01:24 This can be from irritation.

 01:27 Now here is a really important point to note.

-01:30 If you see erythema on any pressure points, or bony prominences, such as the coccyx, back of the shoulders, maybe the heels, for example, and you see this redness, that could be an early indicator that the patient may have a pressure ulcer that's starting to grow.
+01:30 If you see erythema on any pressure points or bony prominences such as the coccyx, back of the shoulders, maybe the, the heels, for example, and you see this redness, that could be an early indicator that the patient may have a pressure ulcer that's starting to grow.
+If that's the case, we've got to assess and intervene early.

-01:52 Now, next, pigmentation.
+01:52 Now next pigmentation.

 02:01 So just make sure you note this and assess and document appropriately.

-02:05 Now here's an important point on skin color to make sure that you keep in mind as a nurse.
+02:06 Now, here's an important point on skin color to make sure that you keep in mind as a nurse.

 02:11 So you may see something called jaundice, kind of like you see in this image here.

-02:16 You see on one side the patient's normal skin color, and on the other side, it's more of a yellow.
+02:16 You see on one side the patient's normal skin color.

-02:21 Now this is a buildup of bilirubin.
+02:21 Now this is a build up of bilirubin.

-02:24 And just if you recall, you may see this really often in babies because they're not quite mature enough to get rid of that bilirubin on their own.
+02:24 And just if you recall you may see this really often in babies because they're not quite mature enough to get rid of that bilirubin on their own.

 02:33 So sometimes you may see a special light to help with this.

-02:36 And also in your patients with alcoholism or severe history.
+02:36 And also in your patients with alcoholism or severe history, you may see jaundice because of liver damage.

 02:44 So some additional skin abnormalities that we want to consider is varicose veins.

-02:59 So one thing to note about varicose veins, these are usually pretty benign.
+02:59 So one thing to note about varicose veins these are usually pretty benign.

-03:04 They're not usually a life threatening thing, but however they can cause some discomfort.
+03:04 They're not usually a life threatening thing.

-03:17 Now, speaking of clots, let's look at this image of swelling.
+03:17 Now speaking of clots, let's look at this image of swelling.

 03:21 So you see how the one leg is really large.